me-WaqasIqrar/Panaromic-Teeth-Segmentation/README.md

+## Run on Google Colab

-To run model on Colab, use  Main.ipnyb/n
+To run the model on Google Colab:

+1. Open `Main.ipynb` in Google Colab.
-It will automatically download Dataset from glink.
+2. The notebook will automatically download the dataset from the provided Google Drive link (`glink`).